-Encroachment Requests that Generally will be Denied for a Consent Agreement
+Encroachment Requests that Generally will be Denied for a License Agreement

-The following types of Encroachments will generally be denied by the Rights of Way Management of the Company:
+The following types of Encroachments interfere with the Company's Easement rights and will generally be denied by the Rights of Way Management of the Company:

 - Buildings, building extensions, building additions, or any portion of a building.
-By way of example and not limitation, the following items generally will not be approved: homes, offices, garages, barns, sheds, roof overhangs, gutters, balconies, decks, porches, and covered patios;
+By way of example and not limitation, the following items generally will not be approved: homes, offices, garages, carports, barns, sheds, roof overhangs, gutters, balconies, decks, porches, gazebos, and covered patios;

 - Playground equipment;

 - Dumpsters and trash receptacles;

 - Debris, scrap or waste materials, fill, spoil material, stumps, large boulders, concrete debris, asphalt debris, and construction debris;

 - Building materials;

 - Swimming pools, wells, septic tanks, drain fields (to include engineered systems), fuel tanks, and propane tanks;

-- HVAC units:
+- HVAC units;

+- Parallel facilities such as roads, streets, drives, water lines, sewer lines, or communication lines;

+- Docks and Piers

 - Satellite dishes and television antennas;

 - Stored trailers, motor homes/recreational vehicles (RV's), and inoperable vehicles;

+- Trailered boat parking

+- Deer stands

+- Fences over 15' tall (fences 15' or shorter are generally allowable but must also include a 16' gate with a company lock to ensure access along the Rights of Way)

-- Most watercraft:
+- Most watercraft;

 - Any type of fire or burning;

 - Solar panels;

 - Sprinkler systems (excluding drip systems);

 - Fire hydrants;

 - Retaining walls;

 - Storm water ponds, BMP's, retention ponds, or any man-made pond; and

 - Burial sites, family plots, and cemeteries.